Tampa Bay Buccaneers Logo

 Tampa Bay Buccaneers Logo History

 The debut logo was presented on April 14, 1975.
-Its author is a cartoonist from the Tampa Tribune Lamar Sparkman, who has worked as a sports club designer for a long time.
-He created a corsair graphic image in a hat with a feather that has been used for 20 years.
-The team’s official colors are orange (a reference to the Tampa citrus industry), red (a symbol of the sun, warmth, courage, and stamina), white (serves as a background).
+Its author was Lamar Sparkman, a cartoonist from the Tampa Tribune, who had long worked as a designer for sports clubs.
+He created a graphic image of a Corsair in a feathered hat, which he used for 20 years.
+The team’s official colors are orange (referring to Tampa’s citrus industry), red (symbolizing the sun, warmth, courage, and endurance), and white, which serves as the background.

 What is Tampa Bay Buccaneers?

-Tampa Bay Buccaneers is a football franchise based in Tampa, Florida.
-It houses its headquarters (in the One Buccaneer Place building) and home stadium, known informally as Ray Jay.
-The team has existed since 1974 and has been playing in NFC South since 2002.
+The Tampa Bay Buccaneers are a football franchise based in Tampa, Florida.
+The team’s headquarters, located in the One Buccaneer Place building, and home stadium, unofficially known as Ray Jay, are here.
+The team has existed since 1974 and has played in the NFC South since 2002.

 1976 – 1996